aliceyuzhang/epic-pass/README.md

 Step 1:
-You will need to change constants in reserve.rb line 4 - 7.
+You will need to change constants in spec/reserve_spec.rb line 4 - 7.

 Step 2:
 Install ruby gems in terminal: